MomentaiChris26/nerdsparadise/README.md

 # Implementation Plan

-There are 5 features in the application that can be utilise by the user.
+There are 5 features in the application that can be utilised by the user.
 The implementation process for each are as follows and were implemented based on priority.

 The features that were added are: